pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_code.rst

 Model Loading and Training Continuation
 ---------------------------------------

-Lets say that a two stage training is intended wheras in the first stage the “RelativeMSELoss” and in the second stage the normal “mse_loss” is used.
-In this case the model has to be loaded and the dataLoader has to be regenerated (if not started in the same script).
+Let’s say that a two-stage training is intended whereas in the first stage the “RelativeMSELoss” and in the second stage, the normal “mse_loss” is used.
+In this case, the model has to be loaded and the dataLoader has to be regenerated (if not started in the same script).
 Thereby, model and dataLoader types have to be known.
-To further train the pretrained weights, it is crucial that also the trainer flag “resume_from_checkpoint” is set.
+To further train the pre-trained weights, it is crucial that also the trainer flag “resume_from_checkpoint” is set.
 Here the procedure will be demonstrated shortly.